keeptrain/keeptrain/README.md

 ## Hi there 👋
 My name is Gilang (he/him)

-- 🌱 I’m Mobile and Backend Developer
+- 🔭 Mobile and Backend Developer
 - ❤️ Favorite language: Kotlin!
 - 📫 How to reach me: